 Research investigators must complete appropriate institutional training before conducting human subjects research.
-Documentation of the most recent ethics training must be submitted for investigators of all protocols.
-In addition, for all investigational drug and device protocols, documentation of successful completion of a course in the conduct of clinical research in accordance with Good Clinical Practices (GCP) must be submitted for all investigators.
+Documentation of the most recent ethics training must be submitted for all investigators and other research staff for all protocols.
+In addition, for all investigational drug and device protocols, documentation of successful completion of a course in the conduct of clinical research in accordance with Good Clinical Practices (GCP) must be submitted for all investigators and other research staff.
 The most recent ethics training and GCP course must be successfully completed within one year of the planned initiation of the protocol.